richardkentng/translate-api/readme.md

 ### Styling

 I specifically styled the toast to look similar to the automatic popups that Chrome gives you when you do not fill in a required field.

-### Use Case

-I used this function to alert users when they submit a form with invalid languages selected.

 ### Required Parts: